DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 To set up a basic load balancer, we'll need to follow the steps below:

-### Provision EC2 Instances
+### 1. Create EC2 Instances

 We need to create three (3) EC2 instances with the Ubuntu operating system.
-The first two EC2 instances will host the Apache webserver, while the third EC2 instance will host the Nginx load balancer.
+The first two EC2 instances will host the Apache webserver, while the third EC2 instance will host the Nginx server (the load balancer).

-To provision the Apache EC2 instances, I'll follow these steps:
+To provision the Apache EC2 instances, follow these steps:

 **Step 1**

-To create EC2 instances on AWS, login into AWS and then click on `Launch instance` on the EC2 Dashboard
+Login into AWS and then click on `Launch instance` on the EC2 Dashboard

 ![Alt text](Images/aws_launch-instance.png)